KevinMtchll/KevinMtchll/README.md

 ### Hi there 👋
 If you are an employer looking to view code on my resume:

 Please email me at kmitch04@umd.edu.
-Due my university's academic policy, I cannot any school project on my resume public.
+Due my university's academic policy, I cannot publicly display any university related repositories.

 Best, Kevin Mitchell
 <!--